Looking for a Used Corolla in your area?

 CarGurus owners appreciate the extra power in the two new engines, with some wishing for a bit more to accommodate the larger dimensions and slightly heavier weight of the Corolla over last year.
 Any negatives get quickly overshadowed by its 27/35 mpg ratings, however, which seem to have a major impact on attracting new buyers and retaining current ones.

-Talk about the 2009 Toyota Corolla
+Cars compared to 2009 Toyota Corolla

 Toyota Corolla Questions